-- 9.37 Acquisitions of goods and services by institutional units occur when they become the new owners of the goods or when the delivery of services to them is completed.
+10.36 Acquisitions of goods and services by institutional units occur when they become the new owners of the goods or when the delivery of services to them is completed.
 Acquisitions are valued at the transaction prices paid by the units that incur the expenditures.
 In most cases, the transaction price is the market price.
-The value of the goods or services acquired by an institutional unit or sector consists of the value the goods or services acquired through its expenditure plus the value of goods or services received through social transfers in kind less the value of goods or services paid to other units as social transfers in kind. - 9.38 The difference between final consumption expenditure and actual final consumption is exactly the difference between expenditure on consumption goods and services and acquisition of consumption goods and services.
-Since all consumption goods and services must be both the subject of expenditure and also be acquired, this difference between final consumption expenditure and actual final consumption, sector by sector, explains the redistribution of goods and services by means of social transfers in kind.
+The value of the goods or services acquired by an institutional unit or sector consists of the value the goods or services acquired through its expenditure plus the value of goods or services received through social transfers in kind less the value of goods or services paid to other units as social transfers in kind.

+- 10.37 The difference between final consumption expenditure and actual final consumption is exactly the difference between expenditure on consumption goods and services and acquisition of consumption goods and services.
+Since all consumption goods and services must be both the subject of expenditure and also be acquired, this difference between final consumption expenditure and actual final consumption, sector by sector, explains the redistribution of goods and services by means of social transfers in kind. - 10.38 The distinction between consumption expenditure and actual consumption and thus between expenditure and acquisitions is made only in respect of final consumption.
+The difference is explained exactly by social transfers in kind.